IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Ta da!
 We've got virtualized data](../.gitbook/assets/images/dv/dv-virtualize-4-complete.png)

+## 3. Clean data with Data Refinery

+Data Refinery can...
+In this part of the workshop we'll use Data Refinery to clean ...

+TODO

+## 4. Join virtual data tables with Data Virtualization

+Now that we've virtualized and cleaned our data we can go back to the Data Virtualization tool and join the data.

 ### Join the virtualized data

 Now we're going to **join** the tables we created so we have a merged set of data.
 It will be easier to do it here rather than in a notebook where we'd have to write code to handle three different data sets.
 Click on any two tables (`PRODUCTS` and `BILLING` for instance) and click the *Join view* button.